Nine Truths About Eating Disorders

 Truth #4: Eating disorders are not choices, but serious biologically influenced illnesses.

-Truth #5: Eating disorders affect people of all genders, ages, races, ethnicities, body shapes and
+Truth #5: Eating disorders affect people of all genders, ages, races, ethnicities, body shapes and weights, sexual orientations, and socioeconomic statuses.

 Truth #6: Eating disorders carry an increased risk for both suicide and medical complications.